carpentries-incubator/intro-to-modern-fortran/learners/setup.md

 }
 ```

+Save the file.
-Save the file, you should see a vertical line appear in your editor.
+You should see a vertical line appear in your editor.